yatesco/seafile-docs/deploy_pro/office_documents_preview.md

     You can check the log at logs/seafevents.log

+- My server is CentOS, and I see errors like "/usr/lib64/libreoffice/program/soffice.bin X11 error: Can't open display", how could I fix it?

+  This error indicates you have not installed the `libreoffice-headless` package.
+Install it by `"sudo yum install libreoffice-headless"`.

 - How can I change max size and max pages of documents that can be previewed online ?